 The University derives a substantial portion of its revenues from student financial aid received by its students under the Title IV programs administered by the Department of Education pursuant to the Higher Education Act.
 To continue to participate in the student financial aid programs the University must comply with the regulations promulgated under the Higher Education Act.
 For proprietary schools, the regulations restrict the proportion of cash receipts for tuition and fees from eligible programs to not more than 90 percent from Title IV programs (the "90/10 revenue test").
 If an institution fails to satisfy the test for one year, its participation status becomes provisional for two consecutive fiscal years.
 If the test is not satisfied for two consecutive years, eligibility to participate in Title IV programs is lost for at least two fiscal years.
-Using the Department of Education's cash-basis, regulatory formula for the 90/10 Rule as in effect for its 2022 and 2021 fiscal years, the University derived 66.2% and 69.7%, respectively, of its 90/10 revenue from Title IV program funds for the fiscal years ended June 30, 2022 and 2021.
+Using the Department of Education's cash-basis, regulatory formula for the 90/10 Rule as in effect for its 2023 and 2022 fiscal years, the University derived 65.5% and 66.2%, respectively, of its 90/10 revenue from Title IV program funds for the years ended June 30, 2023 and 2022.